This is a true method for developing amazing Reiki healing ability to cure any disease in just 5 days of training.

 This is indeed a great lesson in the cultivation of life, and it is the same law that taught and enjoined by the saints and sages of old.

-In the morning and evening, by sitting upright in prayer and reciting the Five Commandments, we can cultivate a pure heart and go about our daily activities with a peaceful mind.
+In the morning and evening, by sitting upright in prayer and reciting the Five Precepts, we can cultivate a pure heart and go about our daily activities with a peaceful mind.

-Therefore, Usui believed that these Five Commandments were the secret way to bring happiness to people and the elixir to cure all diseases.
+Therefore, Usui believed that these Five Precepts were the secret way to bring happiness to people and the elixir to cure all diseases.

 Kyou dake wa (At least for today)